Bushido: Meiji-Showa (1868–1945)

 As the Second World War turned, the spirit of bushido was invoked to urge that all depended on the firm and united soul of the nation.
 When Japan lost the Battle of Attu, the government attempted to paint the more than two thousand Japanese deaths as an inspirational epic for the fighting spirit of the nation.
 Arguments that the plans for the Battle of Leyte Gulf, involving all Japanese ships, would expose Japan to serious danger if they failed, were countered with the plea that the Navy be permitted to "bloom as flowers of death".
 The Japanese believed that indoctrination in bushido would give them the edge as the Japanese longed to die for the emperor, while the Americans were afraid to die.
 However, superior American pilot training and airplanes meant the Japanese were outclassed by the Americans.
 The first proposals of organized suicide attacks met resistance.
 While bushido called for a warrior to be always aware of death, they were not to view it as the sole end.
 However, desperation brought about acceptance and such attacks were acclaimed as the true spirit of bushido.

 Bushido regarded surrender as cowardly.
 Those who did forfeited their honor and lost dignity and respect:

 The practice of beheading captured soldiers and prisoners originates from samurai culture in the 14th century or earlier.
 Japanese propaganda claimed prisoners of war captured during the Second World War denied mistreatment, and declared they were treated well by virtue of bushido generosity.
 Broadcast interviews with prisoners were described as not propaganda and voluntarily given based on such sympathy for the enemy that only bushido could inspire.

 During the Second World War, many Japanese infantry were trapped on Guam, surrounded by Allied forces and low on supplies.
 Despite being outnumbered and in horrific conditions, many soldiers refused to surrender.
 Nitobe Inazō wrote, "They continued to honor the Bushido code, believing that to rush into the thick of battle and to be slain in it, is easy enough ... but, it is true courage to live when it is right to live, and to die only when it is right to die".

 Contemporary bushido

 Bushido is still present in the social and economic organization of Japan.
 The samurai spirit and the virtues can still be found in Japanese society.
 Notable Japanese consider bushido an important part of their culture.
-Certain people use aspects of bushido as a way of life.